theocampelo/cli_NOKIA_G-240-C/README.md

 Remote CLI NOKIA G-240-C Project

-I've tried accessing it via terminal-based web-browsers but none really worked out because of JS interactions (of course I could've used a proxy, I guess, that would probably have made things quite a bit easier, but not quite as fun, though)
+I've tried accessing it via terminal-based web-browsers but none really worked out because of JS interactions (of course I could've used a proxy, VPN or DMZ I guess, that would probably have made things quite a bit easier, but not quite as fun, though)

 Notes: